milzamhibatullah/digital_clock/README.md

 #### What's learning goal from this projects

-The goal is  to understanding Local notification and saving data to local database using Flutter moor(SQLite Based)
+The goal is  to understanding Local notification and saving data to local database using Hive

 #### Is this project can be used by everyone to level-up the apps such as design and concept?